This is the multi-page printable view of this section. Click here to print.

 Backup PolicyBackup policy set by the user

-Backup statusBackup progress status according to policy settings
+Backup statusBackup progress status based on policy settings

-• Classification: Distinguish whether original related to backup
+• Distinction: Whether it is the original related to backup

-• Permission: User permissions of the volume set according to backup policy
+• Permissions: User permissions of the volume set according to backup policy

 Table.
 Disk Backup Tab Detailed Information Items